This page provides links to downloading the software for the GK-B5 kit. and also describes uploading new software.

 The software is based on the Arduino.
 This is a development environment for microprocessors.
 The Arduino environment makes it easy to program the Atmega328 microprocessor that is on the Geiger board.
 It includes an "IDE" that lets you write, compile and upload your code to the chip from your computer.
 Best of all, the whole thing is free, open source.
 You will find tons of information on this, but you should start here.

-USB to Serial adapter (aka FTDI cable):
+USB to Serial Adapter (aka FTDI adapter):

 These adapters allow you to do two things: